accessibility-exchange/co-design/src/steps/organizations-prepare-internally.md

 ### Federally regulated entities must go through some training about disability issues and cultural differences before engaging

-* Review policies like the UN Convention of Persons with Disabilities, and other relevant policies (ex. anti audism policy)
+* Review policies like the UN Convention of Persons with Disabilities, and other relevant policies (ex. anti audism policy, human rights code)
 * Learn about the difficulties that Deaf people and people with disabilities face, and the advocacy that’s already been done (ex.
 Reconciliation for Indigenous communities)
 * Be aware of any complaints the organization received  around accessibility - this can be done through storytelling about experiences with certain organizations
 * Do training on how to work appropriately with different groups, ex.
 BIPOC training, accessibility training, sensitivity training
 * If going into a community, do research work on how to do so respectfully

-### Learn to not replicate existing power dynamics during collaboration

-* Ex.
-Colonialism

 ### Evaluate their readiness for change